-- (b) Cardiac Monitor/Defibrillator - When a manual defibrillator is in use, it will be charged to the appropriate energy level as the end of the compression cycle nears (approximately 1 minute and 45 seconds into a two-minute cycle).
+- (b) Cardiac Monitor/Defibrillator When a manual defibrillator is in use, it will be charged to the appropriate energy level as the end of the compression cycle nears (approximately 1 minute and 45 seconds into a two-minute cycle).
 At the end of the two-minute cycle, the patient will be cleared, the rhythm will then be interpreted rapidly, and the patient will either be defibrillated or the defibrillator energy charge will be cancelled.
 This sequence must be performed within 10 seconds.
 During this sequence, the compressors will hover over the patient with hands ready.
 If a shock is delivered, the compressor will immediately resume CPR.
-Rhythm interpretation will not occur after a shock, but only after the two-minute cycle of CPR is performed.
+Rhythm interpretation will not occur after a shock, but only occur after the two-minute cycle of CPR is performed.
 If a shock is not indicated, check for a pulse.
-If patient remains pulseless, immediately resume HPCPR. - (4) Ventilations Ventilations will be performed without stopping chest compressions.
+If patient - (6) Ventilations Ventilations will be performed without stopping chest compressions.
+Ventilations are important but can impede the cardiac output from compressions.
+Thus, rescuers should not provide too many breaths or use excessive force.
 One ventilation will be given every 10th compression during recoil (upstroke).
-Once an advanced airway is in place, ventilations will be asynchronous with compressions (1 ventilation every 6 to 8 seconds).
+Once an advanced airway is in place, ventilations will be interposed asynchronously with uninterrupted compressions (1 ventilation every 6 seconds, for all ages).
+Ventilation volume should be low volume (approximately 500 cc), best approximated by a three finger or end of bag squeeze.
 High performance, continuous compressions remain the priority.
-Ensure ventilations are adequate with BVM attached to 100% oxygen.
-Providers will not interrupt compressions to obtain an advanced airway. - (5) Advanced Life Support ALS providers will address defibrillation, IV/IO access, medication administration, and advanced airway placement, as indicated within these protocols; however, the placement of an advanced airway is no longer a focus of cardiac arrest management and will not interrupt chest compressions.
+Ensure ventilations are adequate with bag-valve-mask attached to 100% oxygen.
+Providers will not interrupt compressions to obtain an advanced airway.